Giorgos Giakoumakis: Atlanta United

 On 5 March 2023, Giakoumakis made his MLS debut, playing in Atlanta's 1–1 draw with Toronto FC.

 On 8 November 2023, in Atlanta's 4–2 win over Columbus Crew, the Greek striker became the first player in club history to contribute to three goals in a single MLS Cup Playoffs match.

 On 28 November 2023, Giakoumakis was included in the selection of the Best XI presented by Continental Tire, which recognizes the league’s top players at each position as determined by members of the media, MLS players and MLS club technical staffs.
 On 9 March 2024, Giakoumakis scored his first hat-trick for the club in a 4–1 win over New England Revolution.
 He tallied 24 goals and seven assists in 43 matches across all competitions for Atlanta.

 Cruz Azul

-On 16 June 2024, Giakoumakis joined Mexican club Cruz Azul for an undisclosed fee.
+On 16 June 2024, Giakoumakis joined Mexican club Cruz Azul.
+The Greek international departs for a reported $10 million, opening a Designated Player spot as Atlanta enter the summer transfer window.
+He initially joined in February 2023 from Scotland's Celtic FC, earning 2023 MLS All-Star Game, Best XI and MLS Newcomer of the Year Award honors last year while helping replace club legend Josef Martínez.

 Loan to PAOK

-On 13 August 2025, Giakoumakis returned to his home country to join PAOK on a one-year loan.
+On 13 August 2025, Giakoumakis returned to his home country to join PAOK on a one-year loan and has a purchase option for the summer set at €5 million.

+Al Ain FC

+On 9 July 2026, Giakoumakis joined Al Ain FC from the United Arab Emirates announcing that he had reached an agreement with Cruz Azul for his acquisition.

 International career

-Greece

 On 11 November 2020, Giakoumakis scored on his debut for the Greece national team against Cyprus in a 2–1 victory.
 On 12 June 2022, Giakoumakis scored again for Greece against Kosovo in the UEFA Nations League.

 Personal life

-Giakoumakis who was born in Heraklion, Crete, is of Romani origins, and comes from a family that has produced footballers in three generations.
+Giakoumakis who was born in Heraklion, Crete, comes from a family that has produced footballers in three generations.